zlite/HuskyRover/README.md

 This is an Arduino sketch that uses a HuskyLens camera to drive a rover, following a line of tape.

+See it in action here: https://youtu.be/hXYdbQ042MY

 Details here: https://diyrobocars.com/?p=4139